-In particular, sleeping on your left side increases the amount of blood and nutrients that reach the placenta and your baby, and takes the pressure of your liver and kidneys thereby enabling optimal functioning of your organs in order to flush out toxins and helping alleviate edema (swelling).
+In particular, sleeping on your left side increases the amount of blood and nutrients that reach the placenta and your baby, and takes the pressure off your liver and kidneys thereby enabling optimal functioning of your organs in order to flush out toxins and help alleviate oedema (swelling).

 Tummy-sleepers have it a bit easier as they naturally find it very difficult to sleep on their stomachs as the pregnancy progresses and their baby bump grows bigger, prompting them to adopt a more comfortable and safe sleeping position instead.

-However, if you have always slept supine prior to pregnancy, you should avoid sleeping on your back at this point in your pregnancy as your growing abdomen and uterus puts its entire weight and thus a lot of pressure on your intestines and major blood vessels (the aorta and vena cava), in this position.
+However, if you have always slept supine prior to pregnancy, you should avoid sleeping on your back at this point in your pregnancy as your growing abdomen and uterus put their entire weight and thus a lot of pressure on your intestines and major blood vessels (the aorta and vena cava), in this position.

 Sleeping in a supine position during the last two trimesters of pregnancy can:

 - bring about problems in your respiratory system as it interferes with circulation.
-This can possibly causing hypotension (low blood pressure), which can make you lightheaded and dizzy
+This can possibly cause hypotension (low blood pressure), which can make you lightheaded and dizzy

 - interfere with your digestive system and make digestion less efficient